Rupert Murdoch's Fox abandons Time Warner takeover bid

 A source familiar with the matter said that there were no other likely bidders for Time Warner at this point.

-But additional people familiar with the matter said Fox, which split off from News Corp last year, is serious about walking away from Time Warner.
-They cited its announcement of a $6 billion stock buyback.
+Fox, which split off from News Corp last year, is serious about walking away from Time Warner, additional people familiar with the matter said, citing its announcement of a $6 billion stock buyback at the same time.
 The people were not authorized to speak to the media about the deal.

 'NEGOTIATING STRATEGY'?